CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `401` - Username is not in use or the username and password do not match.
 - `500` - Unexpected error occurred on the server.

-### Keep Session Alive
+### Get an Access Token

-> [POST] `/user-service/session/keep-alive`
+> [GET] `/user-service/session/access-token`

+Gets an access token for the user who owns the specified session token.

-Extends the expiry of the session whose session token is specified.
+A successful request to this endpoint will also extend the expiry of the session whose session token was specified.

 **Cookies**